abhisaxena96/TTLAssesment/README.md

 To Pull my docker image use command - docker pull abhisaxena96/ttlnginx

 DockerFiles -
-• *Dockerfile* - The docker file is used for deploying "Welcome to 2022" application wrriten in simple HTMl on a nginx base image container.
+• *Dockerfile* - The docker file is used for deploying "Welcome to 2022" application wrriten in simple HTMl on a nginx base image container. <br>
-• *index.html* - Index.html file is used to copy the file in the docker image and replace the default index.html file provided with nginx install.
+• *index.html* - Index.html file is used to copy the file in the docker image and replace the default index.html file provided with nginx install. <br>
-• *AKS Templates/deployment.yaml* - A kubernetes kind deployment has been created to run mutiple nginx pod of replica 3 running on a container port 80.
+• *AKS Templates/deployment.yaml* - A kubernetes kind deployment has been created to run mutiple nginx pod of replica 3 running on a container port 80. <br>
-• *AKS Templates/service.yaml* -  A Kubernetes kind service has been created of type loadbalancer to access the application on a public endpoint while maintaing the traffic in either of the pods.
+• *AKS Templates/service.yaml* -  A Kubernetes kind service has been created of type loadbalancer to access the application on a public endpoint while maintaing the traffic in either of the pods. <br>

 ### How to Access
 *Site can be launched on endpoint : http://4.186.11.87/*